crux-bphc/CMS-Push-Notifications/README.md

 7. Press the arrow to expand the certificate to show the private key.
 8. Right click and export, one by one both the certificate and private key without any password.
-9. Convert both files to .pem by running `openssl pkcs12 -in inputname.cer -out outputname.pem -nodes` Change inputname to the file name and .cer to .p12 for the key file.
+9. Convert both files to .pem by running `openssl pkcs12 -in inputname.cer -out outputname.pem -nodes` Change inputname to the file name and `.cer` to `.p12` for the key file.
-10. Place both these .pem files in the current directory.
+10. Place both these `.pem` files in the current directory.
-11. Execute 'fetch.py'.
+11. Execute `fetch.py`.